 Set Up Single Inbox Folder For All Accounts In Outlook 2010

-Undoubtedly Outlook 2010 stands out when it comes to managing multiple accounts but it does not present any direct way to create a single Inbox folder, containing all mails from different account.
-By creating new rules you can easily setup a generic Inbox folder for receiving all mails in one folder.
+Undoubtedly, Outlook 2010 stands out when it comes to managing multiple email accounts, but it does not present any direct way to create a single Inbox folder, containing all mails from different email accounts.
+For example, if you want to view emails received from all configured email accounts including Yahoo Mai, Gmail, Hotmail etc., you cannot set a single folder for receiving or mirroring emails received in each email account.
+Fortunately, the Rules feature has the ability to set up a single folder for receiving mails from different email accounts.
+It allows you to set up a generic Inbox folder for receiving all mails in one folder.
 Thus, you don’t need to check each account for new emails manually since all emails will be collected in a single folder.
-In this post will be creating a simple rule which will direct all received emails to the specified folder.
+In this post, we will create a simple rule that will direct all received emails to the specified folder.

-Launch Outlook 2010 and from left sidebar, select an account, right-click it and hit New Folder.
-From Create New Folder dialog, enter an appropriate name and click OK.
+Launch Outlook 2010 and from the left sidebar, select an account, right-click it and hit New Folder.
+From the Create New Folder dialog, enter an appropriate name and click OK.

-Now head over to Home tab and click Manage Rules & Alerts from Rules drop-down button.
+Now head over to the Home tab and click Manage Rules & Alerts from Rules drop-down button.

 From Rules and Alerts dialog, select an account and click New Rule.